Quarterly Estimated Taxes: A Complete Guide for Self-Employed Workers

 Method 1: Current-Year Estimate

-Estimate your total income, deductions, and credits for the year, then calculate the tax you'll owe.
-Divide by four for your quarterly payment amount.
-The IRS provides a worksheet in the Form 1040-ES instructions that walks through this step by step.
+Estimate your total income, deductions, and credits for the year, then calculate the tax owed.
+Divide by four for your quarterly amount.
+The IRS provides a worksheet in the Form 1040-ES instructions for this.

 - Federal income tax on your net profit